ipbc-dev/jointube/content/faq.en.md

       </p>
       <p>

-Concretely here, it mean that:
+Concretely here, it means that:

       </p>
       <ul>